Good composition is at the heart of all photography, it is the one absolute in the quest for a good photograph!

 I actually only got a few minutes of sunshine, but that was plenty of time as I had my tripod set up beforehand.

-This is actually a classic composition, completely pre-determined beforehand.
-All I have to do is scout the location and wait for the light.
+This is what I call a classic composition, completely pre-determined beforehand.
+All I have to do is scout the location before hand, turn up and wait for the light.

-You will find this composition applied by photographers worldwide to beaches and mountains and every landscape in between.
+You will find this pre-determined classic composition applied by photographers worldwide to beaches and mountains and every landscape in between.

 It’s a great composition to use in order to hone your technical skills.
-This is a 30mm lens which worked for this shot, but you can get very striking images if you go wider, especially on beaches when you have large rounded rocks or bedrock in the foreground.
+In the picture above I used a 30mm lens which worked for this shot, but you can get very striking images if you go wider, especially on beaches when you have large rounded rocks or bedrock in the foreground.

 15 or 20 mm allows you to get very close to foreground object on beaches, and the dawn/dusk light can really show off the textures and shapes when you go wider and closer.

-The eye is then led into the middle distance until it reaches the horizon.
+The eye is then led via a foreground object into the middle distance until it reaches the horizon.

 Some brightly lit clouds and a colourful sky add the icing to the cake.

-The sweeping landscape/seascape vista like the image in the panel above is a very popular composition.
-These compositions have a wow factor like no other.
+The sweeping landscape/seascape vista like the image above is a very popular composition.
+These compositions have a wow factor, and when all the planets align, you can achieve stunning results.

 The advantage to the photographer is that once you understand the mechanics of this particular composition you can apply it to beaches and mountains and valleys all over the world.

 The sweeping vista is a permanently popular with enthusiasts and still has high commercial value.
-It will never go out of date, and I have a separate post talking about the sweeping vista here
+It will never go out of date, The sweeping Vista composition for landscape photographers.
+Opens in new tab/window.

 As for me, I do take sweeping vista shots at dawn/dusk when I get the opportunity, but I got into photography ‘accidentally’ through backpacking around the world and became naturally tuned to spotting compositions spontaneously in places that I have no previous knowledge of.